-- 4.13.1 Goldsmiths will confirm an applicant's place on a programme once they have met all the conditions set out in their offer.
-For postgraduate programmes (including PGCE's), and for undergraduate programmes where applicants present qualifications other than A-levels (and any other qualifications published under the UCAS embargo), this will take place following the applicant's submission of evidence that all conditions have been met including original qualification certificates where requested.
+- 4.16.1 Goldsmiths will confirm an applicant's place on a programme once they have met all the conditions set out in their offer. - 4.16.2 For postgraduate programmes (including PGCE's), and for undergraduate programmes where applicants present qualifications other than A-levels (and any other qualifications published under the UCAS embargo), this will take place following the applicant's submission of evidence that all conditions have been met including original qualification certificates where requested.
 For undergraduate programmes where applicants are taking A-levels confirmation will normally take place following the end of the UCAS embargo period, on A-level 'results day'.
-Where results are embargoed no confirmation decision will be relayed to an applicant without confirmation that the applicant has received their results. - 4.13.2 Undergraduate programmes that have the capacity to continue recruiting students following the confirmation of results may choose to enter Adjustment and Clearing.
+Where results are embargoed no confirmation decision will be relayed to an applicant without confirmation that the applicant has received their results. - 4.16.3 If an applicant does not meet the conditions of their offer, Goldsmiths will reconsider the whole application again taking into account actual achieved grades and overall application to decide if the offer can be confirmed despite being lower than the requirements. - 4.16.4 Undergraduate programmes that have the capacity to continue recruiting students following the confirmation of results may choose to enter Clearing.
+The entry requirements may differ from those published during this period dependent on the number of places available on individual programmes.

-4.14 Deferred entry
+4.17 Deferred entry

-4.14.1 Goldsmiths welcomes applications for admission for the following year for most programmes.
+4.17.1 Goldsmiths welcomes applications for admission for the following year for most programmes.
 We also understand that an applicant's personal circumstances may necessitate a change to their intended year of entry.
 Admissions staff will consider deferred applications using the same selection process as for applicants for the current year.
 We will normally only defer an offer of a place for one year.
 Applicants wishing to defer a place for a second year will be required to submit a new application.
 Postgraduate students wishing to defer a place should make the request to the Admissions Office who will confirm this with the relevant Admissions Tutor.
-Please note, Goldsmiths cannot guarantee the exact same programme content in the case of a deferred application.
+Please note, Goldsmiths cannot guarantee the exact same programme content in the case of a deferred application and the programme fees will be as year of actual entry rather than year applied for.
 Applicants will be contacted to confirm that they have checked the most up-to-date programme information on our website and still wish to accept their place in the spring before they start.
 Only unconditional offers can be deferred so applicants must still meet the conditions of their offer to be able to defer their place.

-4.15 Documentation verification and fraud
+4.18 Documentation verification and fraud